MileHacker Logo

 Tap water in Tai'an is not safe to drink directly.

 Always drink Bottled water or boiled water.
-Avoid tap water, ice from tap water, unpeeled fruits, and raw or undercooked food.
+Avoid tap water, ice from tap water, fruits with the skin on, and raw or undercooked food.

-Exercise caution with street food; choose stalls that appear clean and have a high turnover of customers.
+Exercise caution with street food; choose stalls that appear spotless and have a high turnover of customers.
 Use Hand sanitizer before eating.

 LifeStraw offers portable water filtration options.